List of Criminal Minds: Beyond Borders characters: Josie Garrett

 Played by Brittany Uomoleale, Josie Garrett is the middle daughter of Jack and Karen Garrett's five children.

 Kristy Simmons

-Played by Kelly Frye, Kristy Simmons is the wife of Matthew Simmons and the mother of their four children.
+Played by Kelly Frye, Kristy Simmons is married to Matthew Simmons and the mother of their four children.

 Jake Simmons

 Played by Ezra Dewey, Jake Simmons is the son of Matthew and Kristy Simmons and David's twin brother.

 David Simmons

 Played by Declan Whaley, David Simmons is the son of Matthew and Kristy Simmons and Jakes's twin brother.

 Ryan Garrett

 Played by Matt Cohen, Ryan Garrett is Jack's and Karen's oldest son who is currently training at the FBI Academy and following in his father's footsteps.